Skip to content

 The desktop installer is the recommended path (see Desktop App).
 When you can't or don't want to install the desktop bundle - containerised deployment, development workflow, MCP stdio integration for Claude Desktop or Claude Code - Docker or a direct source / fat-JAR run is the alternative.
 Both expose the same Vaadin UI on http://localhost:8282 and the same built-in MCP server; both honour the same mcp-stdio profile.

 For universal post-install steps (Your First Five Tasks, model configuration, telemetry), see Getting Started.
+For the complete list of configuration knobs - every property, environment variable, and default, and how to set it in each mode - see the Configuration reference.

 When to use which